Pyre: Poland

-From analyzing three necropolises, in Kokotów, Pawłowice and Korytnica, it seems that Polish pyres consisted of primarily Scots pine, birch, and oak trees, as pines, birch, and oak were dense in local woodlands.
+From analyzing three necropolises in Kokotów, Pawłowice, and Korytnica, Polish pyres seemingly consisted of primarily Scots pine, birch, and oak trees, as pines, birch, and oak were dense in local woodlands.
 All parts of the tree were used including the trunk, branches, twigs, and even pine cones.

-During World War II, pyres were used in German death camps on Polish territory, such as Treblinka.
+During World War II, pyres, which were expedient and not funerary, were used in German death camps to dispose of corpses on Polish territory, such as Treblinka.

 Pyre remains in Britain

 Worked antler and bone objects, along with flint and flake tools, and copper-alloys are most commonly found in pyre cremation remains.
 The copper-alloys leave a blue-green stain and are typically fused to the ribs, arms, and other areas where jewelry is commonly worn.

 Analysis of bone fragment size

 A study was done on the bone fragments of cremations to show that not only will movement of the bone fragments cause breakage but also environmental factors play a part.
 After studying cremation remains in urns that had been tightly sealed and had no evidence of environmental disturbance it was found that on average bigger bone fragment sizes were observed meaning less bone breakage had occurred.
 It was concluded that if cremated bone is placed in an urn before burial the original bone fragment size will be preserved.
 This study was intended to explain that more cautionary measures should be taken during and after any cremation occurs and to educate those who are studying cremated bone that the size of the fragments will be smaller than there were right after cremation.